jeff-shepherd/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/README.md

 ## Remote run: setup iteration fails
 This is often an issue with the `get_data` method.
 1) Check that the `get_data` method is valid by running it locally.
-2) Make sure that `get_data` isn't referring to a local files.  `get_data` is executed on the remote DSVM.
+2) Make sure that `get_data` isn't referring to any local files.  `get_data` is executed on the remote DSVM.
 So, it doesn't have direct access to local data files.
 Instead you can store the data files with DataStore.
 See [auto-ml-remote-execution-with-datastore.ipynb](remote-execution-with-datastore/auto-ml-remote-execution-with-datastore.ipynb)
 3) You can get to the error log for the setup iteration by clicking the `Click here to see the run in Azure portal` link, click `Back to Experiment`, click on the highest run number and then click on Logs.

 ## Remote run: disk full